 The Internet is big, and it’s jam-packed with reviews.
 Social media promotions are important as they create a brand’s online persona.
 Here, online marketing research is crucial.

 While online marketing and PR are inherently different, social media is a platform upon which they merge.
 Additionally, social media is a powerful platform to dispel negative public opinions.

 A good PR agency will be able to “translate” various opinions, helping business operators determine which feedback is useful.
 Online PR also means responding to negative feedback and turning bad experiences into good ones.

 Successful online PR also lends itself to successful online publicists.
 While pure content marketing falls into online marketing, partnerships with big-name Internet influencers are worthwhile.

 As online PR opportunities grow, online marketing becomes increasingly more important.

 Much weight is placed on Google analytics, Facebook visibility and mobile accessibility.
 In all likelihood, we can expect the lines between online PR and marketing to blur further.
 For now, however, distinctions still exist—and they’re important to pin down.

 Public Relations has changed drastically since its creation.
 Bearing this in mind, here are three steps to help you improve your Public Relations in the Digital Age:

-- Identity what content appeals to them and align your values and attitudes with theirs.
+- Identify what content appeals to them and align your values and attitudes with theirs.
 Be tech-savvy and trend-focused.
 Are you a cruelty-free make-up manufacturer?
-Reach out to and send samples to Beauty Bloggers such as Kristen Leanne on YouTube or Suzi Grapefruit on Instagram, who have built their public image on consuming and promoting cruelty-free products.
+Reach out to and send samples to Beauty Bloggers such as Kristen Leanne on YouTube or Suzi Grapefruit on Instagram, who have built their public image by consuming and promoting cruelty-free products.